Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Formation and early evolution of stars and disks

 \subsection{The rotation rate of very young stars}

-[H-III:3.5] ``One\indexit{star formation!angular-momentum problem} of the most striking problems of angular momentum transport is that very slowly-rotating low-mass stars are produced by accretion from rapidly-rotating disks.
-In general, T\,Tauri stars of masses $\simless 1 \msun$ rotate at rates from a few tens of percent to less than ten percent of their breakup values.\activity{Derive the expression for the breakup rotation rate of stars as function of mass and radius.
-What is the value for the Sun?
-Ignore distortion from spherical symmetry for this estimate.} The problem of producing slowly rotating stars somewhat older is made much more difficult by the apparent requirement of spinning down the star at the same time it is accreting high-angular-momentum material.
-Of course, if magnetic stellar winds were intrinsically powerful enough to spin down stars rapidly, there is no problem; but spindown does not seem to be extremely rapid in non-accreting stars, at least not on timescales needed to explain the slow rotation in stars of ages $\sim 1$\,Myr.
+\ors[III:3.5] ``One\indexit{star!formation!angular-momentum problem} of the most striking problems of angular momentum transport is that very slowly-rotating low-mass stars are produced by accretion from rapidly-rotating disks.
+In general, T\,Tauri stars of masses $\simless 1 \msun$ rotate at rates from a few tens of percent to less than ten percent of their breakup values.
+The problem of producing slowly rotating stars somewhat older is made much more difficult by the apparent requirement of spinning down the star at the same time it is accreting high-angular-momentum material. \activity{{\em Show:} (a) Derive the expression for the breakup rotation rate of stars as function of mass and radius. (b) What is the value for the Sun?
+Ignore distortion from spherical symmetry for this estimate.} Of course, if magnetic stellar winds were intrinsically powerful enough to spin down stars rapidly, there is no problem; but spindown does not seem to be extremely rapid in non-accreting stars, at least not on timescales needed to explain the slow rotation in stars of ages $\sim 1$\,Myr.

 One possible option is that the magnetospheric coupling between the star and its disk transfers the angular momentum outwards at the necessary rate.
 However, there are difficulties with applying this model.
 In the first place {\em accretion}, which is observed in essentially all T\,Tauri stars with detectable inner disks, basically requires magnetic field lines tied to disk material inside of corotation; this spins down the gas so that it can accrete, spinning up the star.
 Spindown of the accreting star requires magnetic fields connected to the disk outside of corotation; thus, to explain T\,Tauri stars one would like one set of stellar magnetic field lines to be connected inside of corotation, and another outside of corotation, and somehow balance the angular momentum addition due to the accretion with coupling to the outer disk.
 Numerical simulations indicate that a quasi-steady state [with both types of connections] may be possible with a large enough turbulent diffusivity, but whether such diffusivities are realistic is unknown.
 [However, some] estimates of inner gas-disk radii are significantly inside of corotation, raising the question as to whether there is a strong enough large-scale magnetic field to effectively couple to the outer disk for spindown.